dragondaud/myClock/README.md

 https://github.com/tzapu/WiFiManager

-https://github.com/arcao/Syslog, if rsyslog functionality desired.
+https://github.com/arcao/Syslog if rsyslog functionality desired.

-https://github.com/milesburton/Arduino-Temperature-Control-Library, if DS18B20 used.
+https://github.com/milesburton/Arduino-Temperature-Control-Library if DS18B20 used.

-https://github.com/PaulStoffregen/OneWire, if DS18B20 used.
+https://github.com/PaulStoffregen/OneWire if DS18B20 used.

 ### Scripts

 install-Arduino.sh will install necessary components to build myClock on a Linux system.

-build.sh will build, and optionally OTA update, myClock on Linux, MacOS or Windows.
+build.sh will build, update, flash OTA or Serial, myClock on Linux, MacOS or Windows.

-update.sh will update myClock, core, and required libraries.